 Amongst his non-clinical duties, he is the editor of ENT & Audiology News magazine.
 He continues to sing regularly with a number of different groups.

-Mr Costello is the President-Elect of the British Laryngological Association - his term as President will start in June 2023.
-He is also on the Executive Committee of BACO 2023, the UK's flagship ENT conference.
+Mr Costello has been the President of the British Laryngological Association - since June 2023.
+He is also on the Presidential Council of the European Laryngological Society.

 The coronavirus pandemic has had catastrophic impact on the performing arts: early in the pandemic, singing was implicated as a “high-risk” activity for spreading the virus.
 In the space of a few weeks in June-August 2020, Mr Costello and a team of researchers examined the extent of aerosol production by singers.
 The experiments generated a huge amount of media interest (for example, here in The Guardian).